 • When we say "The Mid-Atlantic Motorcycle Magazine" we mean that MT serves Delaware, Maryland, Pennsylvania, Virginia, West Virginia and Washington D.C., although some issues of MT make their way all over the country and around the world!

 • Motorcycle Times is bi-monthly, a new issue comes out every other month (beginning with January) on the first of the month and covers two months of stories, pictures, events, etc. For example: our May/June issue, the third issue of the year, comes out approximately on May 1st and covers things going on in May and June.

-• The circulation of the magazine is between 15000 to 17000 with plans to increase as we develop the region.
+• The circulation of the magazine is 12,500 to 15,500 and growing!
 Becoming a monthly publication is on the list too!
-Magazines are delivered to over 300 locations in the Mid-Atlantic.
+Magazines are delivered to over 400+ locations in the Mid-Atlantic and growing!

 • MT is ALWAYS FREE.
 Paid subscriptions are available, but these cost only the approximate price for us to ship out 6 issues.
 Find more information on the right under "Need Magazines?".